 The SGUnited Traineeships Programme was first announced during the Resilience Budget and expanded during the Fortitude Budget.
 It aims to provide 25,000 traineeship positions of up to 12 months long.
 Under Budget 2021, another 35,000 positions including traineeship, attachments and training opportunities will be created for the SGUnited Jobs and Skills Package.

-Administered by the Ministry of Manpower and Workforce Singapore, the Government will pay for 80% of the training allowance, while the remaining 20% will be paid by the host company. $100 million has been set aside for this programme.
+Administered by the Ministry of Manpower and Workforce Singapore, the Government will pay for 80% of the training allowance, while the remaining 20% will be paid by the host company.

 Trainees will receive a training allowance, as stated in the table below.
 According to Workforce Singapore, this allowance is pegged to 50 to 70% of median starting salaries, depending on your qualifications.